Why Am I Getting Spammed and How to Prevent It?

 - Be careful with whom you give your email address.
 This includes websites and anyone you might email.

-- Create and use disposable email addresses to sign up for websites or services that you do not absolutely trust.
+- Create and use disposable email addresses to sign up for websites or services you do not trust.

 - Be sure not to open spam when you do receive it.